Hyrikan/Warpdrive/Docker/README.md

 The mariadb, clickhouse and postgres directories contain Dockerfiles and sources to create the appropriate docker images.

-The directory testclickhouse is just a clickhouse testground and failed to use the jdbc-bridge.

 The tpc-h generator directory contains a dockerfile to generate a docker volume with tpc-h test data.

 The script directory contains scripts to interact with the docker containers.
 Especially the import